Rays extend winning streak to 6, beat Marlins 7-2

 Caleb Smith (7-5) gave up three runs — one earned — six hits and four walks in five innings.
 He had been 4-0 in five starts since a June 6 loss at Milwaukee.

-Jesus Aguilar had a sacrifice fly and Brosseau an RBI single during a two-run first, and Brosseau homered for a 3-0 lead in the fifth.
+Aguilar had a sacrifice fly and Brosseau an RBI single during a two-run first, and Brosseau homered for a 3-0 lead in the third.
 All four of his previous homers had come against Baltimore.

 Anderson hit a solo homer with two outs in the fourth for the Marlins’ first hit.

 Tampa Bay opened a 6-1 lead in the seventh when Travis d’Arnaud hit an RBI single against the shift and Avisail Garcia hit a two-run double.
 D’Arnaud has 27 RBIs in 22 games since July 1.

 Aguilar homered in the eighth off Kyle Keller.